 “He who works with his hands is a laborer.
 He who works with his hands and his head is a craftsman.
 He who works with his hands and his head and his heart is an artist.”— St. Francis of Assisi

 I like ultramarine blue for the sky.
 It is soft, light and has a slight purple tint to it.
-However any of the blues can be used for a sky.
+However, any of the blues can be used for a sky.
 Try them all for yourself and choose your own favorite.
+The common pitfall is for the amateur to see the sky as blue, just blue, and paint the whole of the sky that one color, one shade of blue.
 Remember that the sky is not all one value of blue.
-There will be variation of intensity.
+There will be a variation of intensity.
 Dark at the high noon and lighter blue as you get closer to the horizon.
 Study the sky at different times of the day and see how the intensity of color changes.

 Use the largest brush when painting a large expanse of sky.
 The 1-inch flat holds a lot of water and spreads the paint thin, which is usually what you want for a sky.
 You can buy larger brushes, called mops, which do exactly that.
 It holds and spread large amounts of water for a large “wash” on a sky or any large area.